 Art Historian-Etiologist Amy Dyson researches Upper Palaeolithic art within a cave in France named, “Lascaux”.

-Dyson’s sculptural paintings of Upper Palaeolithic art (created for research) have become popular among fine art collectors.
+Dyson’s sculptural paintings of Upper Paleolithic art (created for research) have become popular among museums and fine art collectors.
 The cave of Lascaux is closed to the public forever and with this closure, the ability to view the art the way it was intended–by firelight.
-Dyson’s sculptural facsimiles enable the viewer to experience the spectacular firelight movement of prehistoric art.
+Dyson’s sculptural paintings enable the viewer to experience the spectacular firelight movement of prehistoric art.
 For more info, please see video “The Light of Lascaux” below.

 The Galloping Mare is located near the ceiling of Lascaux, known as the “Sistine Chapel of prehistoric art”.

-Art Historian-Etiologist Amy Dyson has conducted extensive research studies within the original cave of Lascaux in France (c.17,000 B.C.E.) and has executed an international multidisciplinary comparative analysis that included anthropologic, archaeologic, ethnologic, ethnographic and qualitative phenomenological investigation.
+Art Historian-Etiologist Amy Dyson has conducted extensive research studies within the original cave of Lascaux in France (c.17,000 B.C.E.) and has executed an international multidisciplinary comparative analysis that included anthropological, archaeological, ethnological, ethnographical and qualitative phenomenological investigation.

 Dyson conducted numerous experiments using the “Lamp of Lascaux”, a red sandstone vessel found in the cave that she replicated in order to utilize as a research tool.
 This beautiful piece of functional art has a handle with engraved chevron markings that have similarities to those incised in the cave walls.
 Prehistoric man used animal fat with Juniper wicks to light the interior of the cave with this lamp—which essentially becomes a “remote control” in one’s hand as the flame is also used to create movement in the art.
 Dyson found the area where the sandstone originated a few miles from the cave of Lascaux.
 She experimented with the techniques used to carve the stone into a prehistoric lamp, along with extensive experimentation within the caves to determine its implementation.